francajr/francajr/README.md

 - 👋 Hi Dear, I'm França Júnior
 - 👀 I'm interested in HTML, CSS, JavaScript
-- 🌱 I'm currently learning Artificial Intelligence at Faculdade Exame
+- 🌱 I'm currently studying a Specialization in Artificial Intelligence at Faculdade Exame

 ##